nickfargo/state/_includes/content/docs/concepts/expressions.md

 {% include examples/docs/expressions--shorthand.coffee %}
 {% endhighlight %}

-Interpreting the input supplied in this example, the `state()` invocation:
+In this example, the `state()` invocation interpreted the input by:

-* recognized the absence of any items whose keys are category names, and instead inferred that object literals `Formal` and `Casual` describe *states*.
+* recognizing the absence of any items whose keys are category names, and instead inferring that object literals `Formal` and `Casual` describe *states*.

-* identified `enter` as a built-in *event type* and thus treated the associated function values as listeners for `enter` events that will be emitted by the containing state.
+* identifying `enter` as a built-in *event type*, and thus treating the associated function values as listeners for `enter` events that will be emitted by the containing state.

-* inferred that functions keyed `greet`, which is not a built-in event type, were to be treated as a *method* of the containing state.
+* inferring that functions keyed `greet`, which is not a built-in event type, were to be treated as a *method* of the containing state.

-Explicit categorization can also be mixed freely with shorthand in the same expression input, so as to resolve ambiguities in certain edge cases (for example, to create a state named `data`, or a method named `enter`).
+Explicit definition can also be mixed freely with shorthand in the same expression input, so as to resolve ambiguities in certain edge cases (for example, to create a state named `data`, or a method named `enter`).

 #### [Interpreting expression input](#concepts--expressions--interpreting-expression-input)